William James: Philosophy of religion

-James investigated mystical experiences throughout his life, leading him to experiment with chloral hydrate (1870), amyl nitrite (1875), nitrous oxide (1882), and peyote (1896).
-James claimed that it was only when he was under the influence of nitrous oxide that he was able to understand Hegel.

-He concluded that while the revelations of the mystic hold true, they hold true only for the mystic; for others, they are certainly ideas to be considered, but can hold no claim to truth without personal experience of such.
 American Philosophy: An Encyclopedia classes him as one of several figures who "took a more pantheist or pandeist approach by rejecting views of God as separate from the world."

 James was an advocate of theistic finitism, which he used to explain the problem of evil.

 Mysticism

-William James devoted much of his career to the psychological investigation of mysticism.
-A significant influence on this undertaking was his own mystical experience under the influence of nitrous oxide.
+James devoted much of his career to the psychological investigation of mysticism.
+This led him to experiment with chloral hydrate (1870), amyl nitrite (1875), nitrous oxide (1882), and peyote (1896).
 Inspired by a report by Benjamin Paul Blood in 1874, James experimented with inhaled nitrous oxide, upon which he experienced a "tremendously exciting sense of an intense metaphysical illumination" in which "every opposition ... vanished in a higher unity" and "the ego and its objects ... are one."
-For so ardent an anti-Hegelian, this was a particularly novel and confusing experience for James.
+Having been an ardent anti-Hegelian, James claimed that it was only when he was under the influence of nitrous oxide that he was able to understand Hegel.
+He concluded that while the revelations of the mystic hold true, they hold true only for the mystic; for others, they are certainly ideas to be considered, but can hold no claim to truth without personal experience of such.
 He was powerfully affected by the event and struggled greatly to interpret it.
 His journey of self discovery instigated by the experience is largely what inspired his later in-depth investigations of mysticism.

-William James provided a description of mystical experience in his famous collection of lectures published in 1902 as The Varieties of Religious Experience.
-He posits four criteria as "sufficient to mark out a group of states of consciousness" which may be called the "mystical group."
+James provided a description of mystical experience in The Varieties of Religious Experience.
+He posits four criteria as "sufficient to mark out a group of states of consciousness" which may be called the "mystical group".